Gestational diabetes is high blood sugar (diabetes) that starts or is first diagnosed during pregnancy.

 Most of the time there are no symptoms.
 The diagnosis is made during a routine prenatal screening.

 Mild symptoms, such as increased thirst or shakiness, may be present.
 These symptoms are usually not life threatening to the pregnant woman.

 Exams and Tests

 Gestational diabetes most often starts halfway through the pregnancy.
 All pregnant women should receive an oral glucose tolerance test between the 24th and 28th week of pregnancy to look for the condition.
 Women who have risk factors for gestational diabetes may have this test earlier in the pregnancy.

 Once you are diagnosed with gestational diabetes, you can see how well you are doing by testing your glucose level at home.
 The most common way involves pricking your finger and putting a drop of your blood on a machine that will give you a glucose reading.

-The goals of treatment are to keep blood sugar (glucose) levels within normal limits during the pregnancy, and to make sure that the growing baby is healthy.
+The goals of treatment are to keep blood sugar (glucose) level within normal limits during the pregnancy, and to make sure that the growing baby is healthy.

 WATCHING YOUR BABY

 Your health care provider should closely check both you and your baby throughout the pregnancy.
 Fetal monitoring will check the size and health of the fetus.

 A nonstress test is a very simple, painless test for you and your baby.